twigz826/CV/README.md

 #### Proactivity

-Having recently been part of a very small team at Deloitte, I understand how important it is to be proactive to resolve issues as they arise and accomplish tasks.
-I have always preferred to take the initiative rather than waiting for things to arrive at my feet.
-An example of this was in my last project prior to joining Makers.
+Having recently been part of a very small team at Deloitte, I understand how important it is to be proactive to resolve issues as they arise and have always preferred to take the initiative rather than waiting for things to arrive at my feet.
+An example of this was in my last project at Deloitte prior to joining Makers.
 The decision was taken to use a project management tool that had been developed internally and recently released for use with clients.
 As the software was completely new to the whole team, I volunteered to be the software lead which involved completing all training sessions, configuring the software to the client's needs and leading client training workshops.
-I believe proactivity and being outside of one's comfort zone is one of the best strategies to accelerate learning and growth.

 #### Leadership

-I enjoy leading from the front and inspiring others to go above and beyond expectations.
-In my career, I have consistently sought out opportunities to lead by taking ownership of a task from an initial stage to completion.
-While working on a recent integration project, I lead the workstream for defining, projecting and tracking synergies throughout the first 100 days of the integration.
-This was an area that I had never previously worked in, and I took the time to learn as much as I could from more senior colleagues and internal resources.
+I enjoy leading from the front to inspire others to go above and beyond expectations, and have consistently sought out opportunities in my career to lead by taking ownership of tasks.
+On a recent integration project at Deloitte, I lead the workstream for defining, projecting and tracking synergies throughout the first 100 days of the integration.
+Having little experience in this area, I took the time to learn as much as I could from senior colleagues and internal resources.
 I then coordinated key activities to be completed with the rest of the team through developing a roadmap and allocating tasks.
-I reinforced principles that I believe are key to a strong team dynamic: "honesty is the best policy", "there are no stupid questions" and "no person left behind".
-We successfully delivered our work on the agreed-upon deadline and received very positive feedback from the client at the end of the engagement.
+I enjoyed building a strong team dynamic by reinforcing key principles like "honesty is the best policy", "there are no stupid questions" and "no person left behind".

 #### Fast learner